-The Bavarian Department of State-owned Palaces, Gardens and Lakes is headed by the President; this post is currently held by Bernd Schreiber who has been in office since October 2011.
-Since the state department was founded in November 1918, the President and his eleven predecessors have been supported by the president's department – also known as the central and property department.
+The Bavarian Administration of Palaces, Gardens and Lakes is headed by the President; this post is currently held by Bernd Schreiber who has been in office since October 2011.
+Since the Bavarian Palace Administration was founded in November 1918, the President and his eleven predecessors have been supported by the president's department – also known as the central and property department.

 This has the usual central administrative functions of a staff department, i.e. it provides a framework for the work of the three specialized departments (museum, building and garden departments).
 The ten divisions of the president's department, coordinate and support not only the work of the central administrative departments, but also that of the external administrative offices.
 This includes budget planning, controlling, data processing support and responsibility for all legal matters.
 Personnel, including further training, is an important area of responsibility: in the summer season over 900 people are employed at the various properties, including gardeners, museum and car park attendants, palace guides, maintenance personnel, seasonal workers and administrative officials.